aiidateam/aiida-restapi/docs/source/user_guide/graphql.md

 > Type safety, introspection, generated documentation, and predictable responses benefit both the maintainers and consumers of our platform.

-More so than this, GraphQL maps very well with the data structure of an AiiDA profile, and makes it very intuitive for clients to construct complex queries, e.g.
+More so than this, GraphQL maps very well with the data structure of an AiiDA profile, and makes it very intuitive for clients to construct complex queries, for example:

 ```graphql
 {